 This course provides practical, firsthand experience in scanning procedures and techniques in a laboratory setting.
-Fundamental theories and scanning procedures learned in SON2171 will be applied.
+Fundamental theories and scanning protocols learned in SON2171 will be applied.

-+#SON2175C, Vascular Sonography 6 hrs., 3 crs.
++#SON2175, Vascular Sonography 3 hrs., 3 crs.

 Prerequisite: SON2171C.
 Corequisite: SON1814.
 This course is a continuation of the material covered in introduction to Vascular Sonography.
 Sonographic imaging and Doppler assessment of the cerebrovascular and peripheral vascular systems are stressed.
 Doppler analysis of both normal and abnormal flow patterns of the cerebrovascular and peripheral vascular systems will be emphasized.
 Interpretation of test results will be covered.